polkadot-developers/polkadot-docs/polkadot-protocol/architecture/parachains/overview.md

     StateB --> [*] : New State
 ```

-The primary driver of this progression is the **state transition function** (STF), commonly referred to as a **runtime**.
+The primary driver of this progression is the **state transition function** (STF), commonly referred to as a runtime.
 Each time a block is submitted, it represents the next proposed state for a parachain.
-By applying the state transition function to the previous state and including a new block that contains the proposed changes in the form of a list of extrinsics/transactions, the runtime defines just exactly *how* the parachain is to advance from state A to state B.
+By applying the state transition function to the previous state and including a new block that contains the proposed changes in the form of a list of extrinsics/transactions, the runtime defines just exactly _how_ the parachain is to advance from state A to state B.

 The STF in a Polkadot SDK-based chain is compiled to Wasm and uploaded on the relay chain.
 This STF is crucial for the relay chain to validate the state changes coming from the parachain, as it is used to ensure that all proposed state transitions are happening correctly as part of the validation process.